emiremen/BookStoreHomework/README.md

-This project prepare for patika.dev homework.
+**This project prepared for patika.dev homework.